 Projects in Ireland currently benefiting from LIFE funding include KerryLIFE, which supports local communities in the Caragh and Kerry Blackwater areas to help restore populations of freshwater pearl mussels.

-Recently completed projects include the GeoPark Life Project that worked at strengthening the integration of tourism and natural heritage in the Burren region and WISER LIFE in Ballymun, Dublin, which used funding worth €3.6 million to transform an unused boiler house into The Rediscovery Centre, which demonstrates best practice in waste reuse and preparation for reuse.
+Completed projects include the GeoPark Life Project that worked at strengthening the integration of tourism and natural heritage in the Burren region and WISER LIFE in Ballymun, Dublin, that used funding worth €3.6 million to transform an unused boiler house into The Rediscovery Centre, which demonstrates best practice in waste reuse and preparation for reuse.

 This exercise transformed the waste sector in Ireland, and provided useful lessons for other countries.